Porterville, California

-Porterville is a city in the San Joaquin Valley, in Tulare County, California, United States.
+Porterville is a city at the base of Southern Sierra Nevada mountains on the eastern side of San Joaquin Valley, in Tulare County, California, United States.
 It is part of the Visalia-Porterville metropolitan statistical area.
+Serving as the economic hub of the Southern Sierra, the Sequoia National Forest is nearby, offering outdoor recreational opportunities such as hiking, camping, and fishing.

 Since its incorporation in 1902, the city's population has grown as it annexed nearby unincorporated areas.
-The city's July 2019 population (not including East Porterville) was estimated at 59,599.
+The city population (not including East Porterville) was 62,623 at the 2020 census.

 Porterville serves as a gateway to Sequoia National Forest, Giant Sequoia National Monument and Kings Canyon National Park.

 History

 During California's Spanish period, the San Joaquin Valley was considered a remote region of little value.
 Emigrants skirted the eastern foothills in the vicinity of Porterville as early as 1826.
 Swamps stretched out into the Valley floor lush with tall rushes or "tulare" as the Indigenous people called them.

 Gold discovered in 1848 brought a tremendous migration to California, and prairie schooners rolled through Porterville between 1849 and 1852.
 Starting in 1854, Peter Goodhue operated a stopping place on the Stockton - Los Angeles Road on the bank of the Tule River.
 Wagon trains of gold seekers passed through the village, but other travelers found the land rich and remained to establish farms.
 A store was set up in 1856 to sell goods to miners and the Native Americans, who lived in tribal lands along the rivers.
-From 1858 to 1861 it was the location of the Tule River Station of the Butterfield Overland Mail.
+From 1858 to 1861 it was the location of the Tule River Station of Butterfield Overland Mail.

 Royal Porter Putnam came to the village in 1860 to raise cattle, horses and hogs.
 He bought out Goodhue the same year and turned the station into a popular stopping place and hotel called Porter Station.
 He bought 40 acres of land and built a two-story store and a hotel on the highest point of the swampy property, which is now the corner of Oak and Main.
 The town of Porterville was founded there in 1864.
 It took its name from the founder's given name because another Putnam family lived south of town.